Liberatys/Sento/README.md

 Install Sento on his computer and run a fixed list of installations on your own plugins.

-Another is the easy setup for home machines by aggregating lists of you applications and have them installed with the platform specific package manager. **Use the brew plugin on mac and the pacman plugin on arch.**
+Another is the easy setup for home machines by aggregating lists of you applications and have them installed with the platform-specific package manager. **Use the brew plugin on mac and the pacman plugin on arch.**

 ## Features